Ine Jansen

-Ine Finholt Jansen (born 1973) is a Norwegian actress.
-For her television work she has won one Gullruten and two Komiprisen awards.
+Ine Finholt Jansen is a Norwegian actress.
+She has won one Gullruten and two Komiprisen awards for her television work.

 Early life

-Ine Jansen is a daughter of actor Per Jansen and prompter Evy Finholt.
-She partially grew up in Tromsø where her father worked at Hålogaland Teater, before moving back to Oslo.
-As a school child, she often visited her parents while they worked in Fjernsynsteatret, and her own goal of becoming an actress gradually formed.
+Ine Jansen is the daughter of actor Per Jansen and prompter Evy Finholt.
+She spent part of her childhood in Tromsø, where her father worked at Hålogaland Teater, before moving back to Oslo.
+As a child, she often visited her parents while they worked in Fjernsynsteatret, and her own goal of becoming an actress gradually took shape.

 Career

 She graduated from the Norwegian Theatre Academy in 1999.
 She was mainly a stage actress, working at Nationaltheatret, with various TV roles including the series Dag.
 In 2011 she was cast for the new series Helt perfekt, a Norwegian knockoff of Klovn where she would play the wife of Thomas Giertsen.
 Ine Jansen immediately won a Gullruten award in 2012 for best actress.
 She became a celebrity in a way that never had happened through stage work, and many confused her for Giertsen's real-life wife, leading bystanders to accuse Giertsen of adultery when he went out with his real wife.
 She later won the Komiprisen twice, in 2015 and 2016, both for Helt perfekt.

 She also has film credits including Norske byggeklosser and TV credits including Kjære landsmenn, where she played the Queen of Norway.